Mark Cubbon (administrator)

-He was earlier shortlisted for the chief executive position at Barts Health NHS Trust.
+Cubbone was earlier shortlisted for the chief executive position at Barts Health NHS Trust.

-In October 2021 he told English hospitals to “immediately stop all delays” for ambulances stacking outside accident and emergency units after an ambulance services trust said the problem had reached “catastrophic” levels.
+In October 2021 Cubbon told English hospitals to “immediately stop all delays” for ambulances stacking outside accident and emergency units after an ambulance services trust said the problem had reached “catastrophic” levels.

 He apologised to council representatives in July 2022 about their experiences in setting up integrated care systems.

 In 2020 he wrote a letter to the courts to explain the impact of violence on staff after a nurse was attacked on Boxing Day.
 He also asked Portsmouth residents to follow tier four rules.
 In his first year in Portsmouth he saw the emergency department's four-hour target hit its highest percentage for more than a year, the trust's finances stabilise and staff morale improve.